Keith Owens

-Keith Kensel Owens (born May 31, 1969) is an American former professional basketball player for the Los Angeles Lakers in the National Basketball Association.
-The forward played one season with the Lakers in the 1991–92 season.
+Keith Kensel Owens (born May 31, 1969) is an American former professional basketball player for the Los Angeles Lakers in the National Basketball Association (NBA).
+The small forward played one season with the Lakers in the 1991–92 season.
 He played college basketball for four seasons for the UCLA Bruins from 1987 through 1991.

 Early life

 Owens was born in San Francisco, California.
 He was 6 ft 5 in and played center in high school at Birmingham High in Van Nuys, California.

 College career

 Owens was more concerned with his education than being able to play basketball.
 He rejected athletic scholarship offers from Cal Poly Pomona and Hawaii.
 He attended college at the University of California, Los Angeles (UCLA) instead, where he made the Bruins basketball team in his first year in 1987 as a 6 ft 8 in walk-on under coach Walt Hazzard.
 However, Owens played so infrequently that year that he calculated his points and rebounds by the minute rather than by the game.
 By his sophomore year under new coach Jim Harrick, Owens earned a scholarship.
 He became an integral part of the team in his final two seasons.
 In his senior year, he was co-captain of the team and averaged 6.3 points and 5.3 rebounds a game and blocked 61 shots.
 Harrick called Owens "the best post defender we have—a real force for us."